Frequently asked questions

-A. Tier I requirements consist of a one-week combined morning didactic and afternoon clinical observation sessions.
+A. Tier I is twenty hours of class time consisting of consecutive three half days and one full day.
 Tier II will consist of Tier I training plus extended mentoring, tailored to the needs of the participant.

 Q. How is the program funded?

 A. Franciscan Hospice and Palliative Care applied for and received a generous grant from the Cambia Foundation.
 This grant is intended to build generalist palliative care skills among clinicians from within and outside of Franciscan Health System.

 Q. What are the teaching methods?

 A. We do not use PowerPoint.
 All sessions are highly interactive and include case studies, discussion, feedback and experiential learning.